OpenINF/openinf.github.io/collections/_drafts/agent-forwarding.md

      say something about how this is not necessary for casual contrbutors (hard-core punk scene only) -->

-To be able to sign any potential Git commits or tags you may make using your Git client, some additional setup may be necessary.
-This guide will be especially relevant if you develop inside a container we have provided.
-There will likely be snafus to overcome before connecting to the container, as we intend.
+An additional setup procedure may be necessary to sign any potential Git commits or tags.
+This guide will be especially relevant for those developing inside the container we have provided as there will likely be snafus to overcome before connecting to the devcontainer.

 ## 1.1    Connecting to GitHub with SSH